 \subsection{Trajectory Time and Payload Oscillation Analysis with Friction Uncertainty}

-In the following, we analyze the final trajectory time and final residual oscillations for the three models.
-Additionally, we conduct an analysis to assess the robustness of each model to parametric uncertainty on dry friction.
-We analyze whether a model incorporating friction remains superior even when its parameters do not perfectly match the true values.
-For that, we have performed 75 simulations for each planned trajectory, where in each run, the simulator's dry friction parameters are perturbed with incrementally random noise, with a variation from 2\% to 150\% of their nominal values.
-Fig.~\ref{fig:variaciones_friccion_caso1} shows the family of randomly generated friction profiles used in Scenario~1, which are representative of those used in Scenario~2 as well.
-The plots show the nominal friction function from the Complete Model (solid black line) in contrast with the constant coefficient used in the Simplified Model (dotted grey line).

-For a correct interpretation of the following results, it is crucial to consider the occurrence of collisions.
-A high rate of collisions was observed, particularly for the Simplified Model (SM), while for the other models, collision rates only became significant for friction uncertainties above 100\%.
-However, since the simulator does not model any reaction forces resulting from these impacts, the trajectory data remains continuous.
-Therefore, all simulations, regardless of whether a collision occurred, are included in the following performance metrics.
+We assess model robustness against dry friction uncertainty by running 75 simulations for the proposed scenario, perturbing the simulator's dry friction parameters with random noise, with a variation from 2\% to 150\% of their nominal values.
+Fig.~\ref{fig:variaciones_friccion_caso1} compares these profiles to the CM's nominal function and the SM's constant coefficient.
+When interpreting these results, the occurrence of collisions must be considered.
+While the SM showed a high collision rate, the other models only experienced significant collisions when friction uncertainty exceeded 100\%.
+Since the simulator does not compute reaction forces upon impact, the trajectories remain continuous.
+Thus, all simulations are included in the performance evaluation, whether a collision occurred or not.

-Figs.~\ref{fig:boxplot_tiempo_parada}--\ref{fig:boxplot_oscilacion} present the two analyzed indicators for these simulations on both scenarios.
-The first one shows the evolution of the stop time as friction uncertainty increases.
-Similarly, the second one illustrates the residual payload oscillation at the final time.
+Fig.~\ref{fig:boxplot_juntos} summarizes the evolution of the stop time and the residual payload oscillation as friction uncertainty increases.
 Both analyses present a boxplot summarizing the results up to a 100\% variation.
-The analysis shows that for the stop time, no single model offers a consistent advantage, as performance appears to be scenario-dependent.
-Regarding residual oscillation, however, the friction-aware models (CM and SM) demonstrate a clear advantage over the NFM.
-This superiority is maintained up to approximately 100\% uncertainty, with the NFM's median oscillation more than double that of the other models.
-This highlights that even an imperfect friction model is substantially better than neglecting dry friction entirely.
+While our tests indicate that the stop time is highly sensitive to the specific obstacle layout—yielding no clear winner among the models—the trends for residual oscillation are decisive.
+The friction-aware models (CM and SM) show a clear advantage over the NFM, a superiority that persists up to roughly 100\% parametric uncertainty.
+At this level, the NFM's median oscillation is more than twice that of the other models, proving that even an imperfect friction model vastly outperforms neglecting dry friction.